itsJohnny21/CSE-464-2024-jsalaz59/README.md

     </div>
 </div>

-### Attributes

-Since a `Graph` inherits from a `DOTElement`, it can have any number of attributes.
-To learn how to set, get, and remove attributes, see [Attributes](#attributes).

 ### Get number of nodes

-For convenience, a `Graph` lets you get the node count by calling the `getNumberOfNodes` method.
-This effectively returns the size of the graph's nodes hashmap.
+For convenience, a `Graph` lets you get the `Node` count by calling the `getNumberOfNodes` method.
+This effectively returns the size of the graph's nodes HashMap.

 ```java
 Graph g = new Graph("Master");